Frequently asked questions (FAQs)

 The settlement requires that OEG charge no more for buyouts than what is specified in a new lower cost Buyout Schedule (a copy of the reduced Buyout Schedule is available here).

-The reduced buyout prices are in effect now, and you do not need to submit a claim in order to complete a reduced-cost buyout.
+The reduced buyout prices are in effect now, and all Class Members are able to complete a reduced-cost buyout, even if you did not submit a claim.
 You need to contact OEG directly if you wish to complete a buyout.

 The lien/security registration is OEG’s way of giving notice that the Equipment in your home is owned by them.

-As such, the lien will be removed only if you are no longer renting the Equipment that OEG owns in your home.
-Your options for ending your agreement and having the registration removed are described in FAQ#7.
+The lien will be fully removed only if you are no longer renting the Equipment that OEG owns in your home.
+Your options for ending your agreement and having the registration removed are described in FAQ#7, FAQ#18 and FAQ#19

 Questions for the Claims Administrator should be directed to: